thenumbernine/Tensor/README.md

 - `_tensor<type, dim1, ..., dimN>` = construct a rank-N tensor, equivalent to nested `_vec< ... , dim>`.
 - `_tensorr<type, dim, rank>` = construct a tensor of rank-`rank` with all dimensions `dim`.
 - `_tensori<type, I1, I2, I3...>` = construct a tensor with specific indexes vector storage and specific sets of indexes symmetric or antisymmetric storage.
-	`I1 I2` etc are one of the following:
+	`I1 I2` etc are one of the following storage types:
 - - `index_vec<dim>` for a single index of dimension `dim`,
 - - `index_zero<dim>` for rank-one zero valued indexes of dimension `dim`.
 (If any are `index_zero` then all should be `index_zero`, but I left it to be specified per-index so that it could have varying dimensions per-index.),
 - - `index_ident<dim>` for rank-two identity indexes of dimension `dim`,